 If you fancy some fresh air why not take a walk on our 270 acres of grounds, better still if you own a dog bring it with you – we have heated kennels on site.
 You can also golf at Rathsallagh Golf Club or enjoy tennis in the walled garden, croquet on the front lawn a game of snooker in our snooker room.
-Rathsallagh is also in the process of designing and building a private couples beauty treatment room with Sauna and Outside Jacuzzi facility.
+Rathsallagh is also has a private couples room with Sauna and Outside Jacuzzi facility.
 See our Guest Reviews

-For the more adventurous there is clay pigeon shooting and archery on site.
-Or you can visit the local Rathcon Farm where you can participate in fly fishing, clay pigeon shooting, archery and air rifle shooting which makes for a fun afternoons entertainment for team or group events.
+Or why not visit Rathcon Farm in the nearby village of Grangecon where you can participate in fly fishing, clay pigeon shooting, archery and air rifle shooting which makes for a fun afternoons entertainment for team or group events.
 We can, even arrange a personal guide with an extensive knowledge of the local flora fauna and history, to take you hill walking on the Wicklow mountains which are are less than 20 minutes away.
 The Medieval City of Kilkenny and the center of Dublin and the Guinness Store House are all from 20 to 50 minutes drive away.